-REX is an internationally-acclaimed architecture and design firm based in New York City, whose name signifies a re-appraisal (RE) of architecture (X).
+REX is an internationally acclaimed architecture and design firm based in New York City, whose name signifies a re-appraisal (RE) of architecture (X).
 Operating across many scales, REX consistently challenges and advances building typologies, and promotes the agency of architecture.

-The subject of numerous international exhibitions and publications, the work of REX has also been recognized with many of the profession’s top accolades, including two AIA National Honor Awards, a U.S. Institute for Theatre Technology National Honor Award, an American Library Association National Building Award, and two American Council of Engineering Companies’ National Gold Awards.
-The Vakko Fashion Center and Power Media Center was nominated for the 2013 Aga Khan Award, and the Seattle Central Library was a finalist for the inaugural Mies Crown Hall Americas Prize, awarded in 2014 to the best architectural work in North and South America completed from 2000 to 2013.
-In 2017, REX was honored as one of the World’s Top 10 Innovative Companies in Architecture by Fast Company.
+REX’s work has been recognized with the profession’s top accolades, including two AIA National Honor Awards, a U.S. Institute for Theatre Technology National Honor Award, an American Library Association National Building Award, two American Council of Engineering Companies’ National Gold Awards, Time magazine’s Building of the Year, and numerous AIA New York, ArchDaily, Architect/Progressive Architecture, Architect’s Newspaper, Architectural Review/MIPIM, Architizer, and Wallpaper* design awards.
+In 2017, REX was named one of the World’s Top 10 Innovative Companies in Architecture by Fast Company.

 Joshua—REX’s founding principal—was the 2016 recipient of the Marcus Prize, bestowed upon architects “on a trajectory to greatness.”
 He has also been credited as one of the “5 greatest architects under 50” by The Huffington Post, one of the world’s most influential young architects by Wallpaper*, one of the twenty most influential players in design by Fast Company, listed among “The 20 Essential Young Architects” by ICON magazine, and featured as one of the “Best and Brightest” by Esquire.